Charles S. and Mary McGill House

-Charles S. and Mary McGill House is a historic home located at Valparaiso, Porter County, Indiana.
+Charles S. and Mary McGill House is a historic home located at Valparaiso, Indiana.
 It was built in 1926, and is a two-story, Z-shaped Tudor Revival style brick dwelling.
 It has a steeply pitched cross-hipped roof and features stuccoed areas with half-timbering and massive chimneys.

 It was listed on the National Register of Historic Places in 2013.